Aurjay/Path-planning/README.md

 Heuristic Value = (Distance already travelled)+(Best estimate of distance to goal)

 ## Steps for A* Search:
-1.Determines the next possible moves from current position.
+1. Determines the next possible moves from current position.
-2.Check if any of next possible moves are goal point.
+2. Check if any of next possible moves are goal point.
-3.Execute the move with lowest heuristic value.
+3. Execute the move with lowest heuristic value.
-4.Now that we are in new location we repeat the process.
+4. Now that we are in new location we repeat the process.

-#Ideal path calculation = Cost of the path(g(n)) + Heuristic Value(h(n)).
+# Ideal path calculation = Cost of the path(g(n)) + Heuristic Value(h(n)).